The spherical systems of the wonderful reductive subgroups: Introduction

 \section{Introduction}

-Let $G$ be a reductive complex algebraic group.
-An algebraic subgroup $H$ of $G$ is called spherical if there exists a Borel subgroup $B$ of $G$ such that the subset $B\,H$ is open in $G$.

-The classification of the reductive spherical subgroups of a given reductive group has been known for a long time and is due to M.~Kr\"amer \cite{Kr79} and M.~Brion \cite{Br87} (or I.V.~Mikityuk \cite{M87}).
+In the beginning of the 20th century, real compact connected semi-simple Lie groups $K$, and their involutions $\sigma$, were studied and classified.
+The spaces $K/K^\sigma$, of which a classical example is the sphere $\mathbb S^2=\SO(3)/\SO(2)$, have the nice property that the multiplicities of irreducible representations of $K$ in the space of continuous functions $\mathrm C^0(K/K^\sigma, \R)$ are $\leq 1$.

+In \cite{Kr79}, M.~Kr\"amer considered homogeneous spaces $K/L$ (with $L$ closed and connected) having this property, suggesting the name {\em spherical} for such subgroups $L$.
+His motivation was that they are useful in the study of $K$-orbits in finite-dimensional $K$-modules.
+He also conjectured that a nice theory of spherical functions could be successfully reproduced on these spaces, although this program has been not yet fully carried out.
+Lists of such $K/L$ began to appear in the literature: Kr\"amer himself classified the cases where $K$ is simple, I.V.~Mikityuk extended the list in \cite{M87} to include all semi-simple groups, and M.~Brion obtained independently in \cite{Br87} the same result, working with complex groups.

+Indeed, it is also natural and equivalent to work in the complex setting: every compact real Lie group $K$ can be obtained as the group of real points of a unique semi-simple complex group $G$, involutions of $K$ extend to involutions of $G$, and a reductive algebraic subgroup $H$ of $G$ can be defined to be spherical by requiring that the multiplicities of irreducible representations of $G$ in the space of regular functions $\C[G/H]$ be $\leq 1$.
+Such spaces $G/H$ correspond quite closely to weakly symmetric spaces for compact groups, introduced by A.~Selberg (see \cite{Se56} and \cite[Main Theorem]{AV99}).

+With complex groups, sphericality has also a very useful equivalent characterization: one (or equivalently any) Borel subgroup of $G$ has an open orbit in $G/H$.
+This geometrical condition is meaningful for $H$ any algebraic subgroup of $G$, not only for reductive ones.
+Therefore, it was natural to take this as the definition of spherical subgroups of $G$, and try to classify them.
+More in general, a systematic study of {\em spherical varieties}, i.e.\ normal $G$-varieties with a dense orbit isomorphic to $G/H$ where $H$ is a spherical subgroup, began in the '80s (see \cite{LV83} and \cite{BLV86}).

+This generalization has been quite fruitful.
+For example, affine smooth spherical varieties are ``local models'' of multiplicity-free hamiltonian manifolds, and have been the crucial ingredient to extend the well-known {\em Delzant theorem} from the abelian to the non-abelian case (see \cite{D88}, \cite{Lo09b} and \cite{Kn11}).

-The classification of all the spherical subgroups of a reductive group is a consequence of the Luna conjecture whose proof has been completed recently with the contribution of several authors, see \cite{Lu01,Pe04,BP05,B07,Lo09,BC10,B09,BP11a,BP11b} (and also \cite{C09} for a different approach).
-Such conjecture concerns the classification of special spherical subgroups of a reductive group, called wonderful.
+Moreover, the classification of all spherical subgroups has been completed recently, with the contribution of several authors, see \cite{Lu01,Pe04,BP05,B07,Lo09a,BC10,B09,BP11a,BP11b} (and also \cite{C09} for a different approach), and for this the knowledge of the reductive spherical subgroups has played a key role (see for example \cite[Proposition~4.2.3]{Lo09a}).

-A subgroup $H$ of $G$ is wonderful if is the isotropy group of a point in a $G$-variety $X$ with the following properties: $X$ is complete, non-singular, with an open $G$-orbit whose complement is the union of prime $G$-divisors with non-empty transversal intersections, and the $G$-orbit closures of $X$ are the partial intersections of these $G$-divisors.
-The conjugacy classes of wonderful subgroups are classified by means of certain combinatorial invariants, called spherical systems.

-In the present paper we provide the spherical systems of the wonderful reductive subgroups of any reductive group.